 The Norwegian Sky was probably the smallest ship we’ve been on and it had plenty to keep us busy for four nights.
 There was a casino, nightly shows, trivia contests, art auctions, various sports courts and special activities for kids.

 Larger ships will have activities such as rock climbing, mini-golf, or broadway-style shows.
-Royal Caribbean’s Adventure of the Seas, which a good size ship but not their biggest, even had a wave/surf simulator.
+Royal Caribbean’s Adventure of the Seas, which is a good-sized ship but not their biggest, even had a wave/surf simulator.
+And the Norwegian Breakaway has a ropes course.

-On at sea days, you’ll often find games and classes throughout the day.
+On at-sea days, you’ll often find games and classes throughout the day.
 We particularly enjoyed the martini tasting class on our Alaska cruise on the Norwegian Pearl.
-Similarly, we participated in a wine tasting on a Western Caribbean cruise.
+Similarly, we have participated in wine tastings and scotch tastings on several cruises.

-Some of these activities (such as the martini tasting) will have an additional charge just to keep the number of participants reasonable.
-Many of them, though, are free.
+Some of these activities (such as the drink tastings) will have an additional charge just to keep the number of participants reasonable.
+Many of them are free, though.

 Pro: Easier to manage the details of the trip